21st-centuryman/Livermore-fetch/README.md

 Process will make everything a single long column called *Tape*.

 We also have a `dockerfile` and a `docker-compose.yml` example.
 If you want to edit stuff like how often it is run you edit the `dockerfile`.

-## ⇁  Contribute
-If you have any contribution feel free to add them I am more than inclined to make this work.